aws-samples/sagemaker-ssh-helper/README.md

 Note, that if you stop the waiting loop, SageMaker will run your training script only once, and you will be able to execute additional code from local machine from PyCharm only while your script is running.
 Once the script finishes, you will need to submit another training job and repeat the procedure again.

-But there's a useful trick: submit a dummy script `train_placeholder.py` with the infinite loop, and while this loop will be running, you can run your real training script again and again with the remote interpreter.
+But there's a useful trick: submit a dummy script `train_placeholder.py` with the infinite loop, and while this loop will be running, you can run your real training script again and again with the remote interpreter inside the same job without submitting a new training job.

-Setting `max_run` parameter of the estimator is highly recommended in this case.
+The workflow in this case is roughly the following:

+1. You submit a first job with your training script `train.py`, and it fails for some reason that you want to troubleshoot.
+2. You submit a second job with the placeholder script `train_placeholder.py`.
+You run your training script inside this job and change it few times until you find the cause of the problem and fix it.
+Setting `max_run` parameter of the estimator is highly recommended for the placeholder job, to avoid unnecessary charges.
+3. You submit a third job with your fixed training script `train.py` to make sure it works now.

 The dummy script may look like this: